zhengstar94/zhengstar94.github.io/docs/md/AlgorithmReview/Sorting/HeapSort.md

                 // Swap the two nodes and continue adjusting the heap for the new subtree. swap(currentIdx, idxToSwap, heap);
                 currentIdx = idxToSwap;
-                childOneIdx = currentIdx * 2 + 1;
+                // The exchanged child node may also have its own child node, so we need to continue to adjust the heap childOneIdx = currentIdx * 2 + 1;
             } else {
                 // If the node to swap is smaller than the current node, no need to swap, return directly.